LightAndLight/little-language-interpreter/README.md

 An interpreter for a tiny subset of arithmetic expressions

 This arose from an assignment about binary trees.
-I took it as an opportunity to learn a bit about the kinds of techniques compilers use.
+I took it as an opportunity to learn a bit about compilers/interpreters.

 ### The Language